sukritidhang/soccer_adplacement/README.md

     - python3 datasetvd.py: Run this script to automatically select a geometrically consistent quadrilateral region inside the penalty area from field calibration coordinates.
-2. python3  ad_placement_video.py: Run this script for  homography-based warping.
+2. python3  ad_placement_occl_video.py: Run this script for  homography-based warping.
 Integrates instance-level occlusion masks from Mask R-CNN with Laplacian Alpha Blending so that the virtual advert is correctly placed behind players and the ball.
+3. python3 ad_placement_wo_occl_video.py: Run this script for homography-based warping.
+Integrates Laplacian Alpha Blending without considering the occlusion.
+The virtual advert is  placed over the players and the ball.
-3. python3 occl_error_comp.py: Run this script to compute the occlusion error.
+4. python3 occl_error_comp.py: Run this script to compute the occlusion error.
+5. In the following folder structure inside ./metric.
+    -python3 consistency_flicker_index_plt.py: Run this script to evalute the consistency over consecutive frames.
+Analyze temporal consistency using optical flow consistency and flicker index metrics.
+These metrics help determine whether player movements and overall video dynamics remain unaffected by the inserted advertisement.
+    -python3 ssim_psnr.py: Run this script to evaluate the visual fidelity of our advert insertion framework, between the original and modified video frames